Culture of Libya: Visual art

 The Libyan civil war of 2011 sparked an awakening in the country's artistic development, inspiring a new generation of artists to use the medium of art to share their thoughts on Libyan politics, history, culture, and contemporary affairs.

 Contemporary Libyan artists include Suhaib Tantoush, Mohammed Basheer, Shefa Salem, and Abdullah Hadia.
 Due to their nation's ongoing development, Suhaib Tantoush is an example of Libyan artist that speaks to the struggles that its people endure.
 This may be observed in his caricatures, where he captures the day-to-day hardships of Libyans—such as long waiting lines, blackouts, and post-conflict crises—and so recalls the national struggle.
-The history and legacy of Libya are also depicted in arts demonstrated by Shefa Salem in a Murel, who blended modern Libyan characters with Greek ancestry to represent Libya's legacy.
+The history and legacy of Libya are also depicted in arts demonstrated by Shefa Salem in a Mural, who blended modern Libyan characters with Greek ancestry to represent Libya's legacy.

 In Libya, artistic expression has existed for thousands of years.
 The Tadrart Acacus mountain range in Libya is renowned and recognized as a UNESCO World Heritage Site due to the thousands of cave paintings and carvings that date back 14,000 years.
 These caverns, which span the Sahara Desert, have animal engravings and depict scenes from times when the desert was habitable.
-The Central Sanaran rock art located in southwest Libya on the Messak plateau.
+The Central Saharan rock art located in southwest Libya on the Messak plateau.
 The Pastoral style of rock art are characterized by expressive outline paintings of cattle.

 Prior to the war, Libyan art was also well-known.
 Prominent artists from the country included Mohamed Zwawi (1936 - 5 June 2011), a pioneer of Libyan cartoons whose lighthearted depictions of daily life have featured in publications like at-Tawra and Al Amal.
 The Arab world has given the artist a lot of praise.